tmobile/magentaA11y/_checklist-native/sheet.md

 mobile:
   swipe: |
-      Focus moves to the element, expresses its name, role, value & state (if applicable)
+      Focus moves to the first element, expresses its name, role, value & state (if applicable)
   doubletap: |
      Activates interactive elements

 screenreader:
   name:  |
-      Purpose is clear and matches any visible label
+      Purpose is clear
   role:  |
       Identifies itself as a button in iOS and "double tap to activate" in Android
   group: |
-      Visible label is grouped or associated with controls in a single swipe
+      n/a
   state: |
-      Expresses its state (expands/collapses or disabled/dimmed)
+      n/a

 settings:
   text resize: |
     Text can resize up to 200% without losing information
 ---

+## iOS

-## Developer notes
+### Developer notes
 - A sheet helps people perform a distinct task that’s related to the parent view without taking them away from their current context
 - Use native elements when at all possible vs a custom element, as it will handle expected behavior without additional development effort
-- Most sheets appear as a card that partially covers the underlying content.
+- Most sheets appear as a modal that partially covers the underlying content
-- The screen reader should be confined in the sheet/drawer if it covers underlining content.
-If a sheet does not cover other content, the screen reader does not have to be confined in it
+- The screen reader is usually confined in the sheet/drawer if it covers underlining content.
+If a sheet does not cover other content, the screen reader can move out of it
-- Ensure there is a way to collapse or close the sheet for the screen reader (iOS)
+- Ensure there is a way to collapse or close the sheet for the screen reader.
+Initial focus is to an invisible dismiss button in later versions.
-- Move screen reader focus into sheet when opened
-- A grabber is recommended but not required for Android if a two-finger swipe for the screen reader in any direction closes it

-## iOS
+- A grabber is used for sheets that expand/collapse.
+When implemented, the initial focus is on the grabber, then the next swipe is to the invisible dismiss button

 ### Name
 - Programmatic name describes the purpose of the control.